Disney World 2017 Ticket Prices

 - Park and hotel food prices

-Disney World ticket prices were last updated in late February 2016.
+Disney World ticket prices were last updated in early February 2017.
 This page focuses on Walt Disney World theme park admission ticket prices from now until they go up again.

 There are multiple types of Walt Disney World theme park tickets, but the one most relevant to most first time visitors is the Magic Your Way ticket, with or without the Park Hopper option.

 You buy one theme park ticket for each person who will be three years old or older at the time of your visit (kids younger than three enter the parks for free.)
 The tickets have two pricing levels: one for kids who will be younger than ten at the time of your visit (but 3 or older) and the other for people ten or older.

 When you buy your tickets, you also say how many “days” you want—from one to ten.
 Each “day” you buy permits unlimited visits to one theme park on one day.
 If you also add the Park Hopper option, you can make unlimited visits to any of the theme parks in one day–one theme park, two, three, or all four theme parks.

 - For example, if you buy a three day ticket without the park hopper option, you could make two visits to the Magic Kingdom on day one, three visits to Epcot on day two, and two visits to the Animal Kingdom on day 3